 2: I am loved, I am worthy, I am deserving, I am brave, I AM ENOUGH.

 4: My son will learn how women should be treated.
-He will watch me in the field of social work and he will watch me empower and advocate for violence against anyone.
+He will watch me in the field of social work and he will watch me empower and advocate for violence against women.
 He will know that violence is never justified and he will stand up for what is right.
 Through both mind and his real fathers hard work raising him, he will learn that his voice can make a difference, he will be heard and always seen.
 He will know what family unity means.
 He will know what being a father means.
-He will live a life of health and happiness and live with respect, resilience, courage and compassion mean.
+He will live a life of health and happiness and live with respect, resilience, courage, integrity and compassion.
 He will know that he is safe, that he is loved, that he is valued in this world and that he too, is enough, just as he is.

 And last but most importantly, my experience with you, the monster.